 Udon Noodle Soup with Crisp Vegetables

-Here is a Japanese-style soup inspired by one I sampled in a New York City noodle shop.
-Thick noodles in a hot broth are topped with crisp raw vegetables.
-It’s an unusual but simple presentation, which you can start making literally minutes before you wish to serve it.
+In this Japanese-style soup, udon noodles in a hot broth are topped with crisp raw vegetables, making for an offbeat and pleasing presentation.
+It can be made minutes before you wish to serve it.
 The traditional way to eat this is to “slurp” the noodles with the help of chopsticks, then finish off the remaining soup with a spoon.
-“I believe I once considerably scandalized her by declaring that clear soup was a more important factor in life than a clear conscience.” —Saki

 - 4 to 5 ounces udon noodles, broken in half